Pretzel-Solution/DNN-binaural-localization/README.md

 * **custom_dataset_class.ipynb**: Additional dataset class which can be used to conduct memory efficiant preprocessing in batches

 # Quickstart
-Copy the repository to your google drive and run the notebooks with colab.
+1. Create a folder named with "binaural_localization" in your Google Drive
+2. Copy content of this repository into the folder
+2. Doube-click on a Jupiter notebook, e.g. 1_data_presentation.ipynb, and choose "open with" "Google colab"
+3. Run the code

 # License
 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:cc="http://creativecommons.org/ns#" class="license-text">